nhantrichuyenanh/win-11-ofb/README.md

 	Somehow, I found the link to straight up download Microsoft 365 for free.
 Just don't ask me how, when, or that the link didn't work had Microsoft found out.

   	> Why bother downloading Microsoft Office?
-There're better alternatives like LibreOffice and OpenOffice.
+There are better alternatives like LibreOffice and OpenOffice.

 	I'm aware of such alternatives but I still prefer MS Office because of:
 	- Fluent design